ProDesLab/NiCE5340_V1.0-DK/README.md

 ## NiCE5340 carrier board

-This board is designed to support and facilitate application development with the **NiCE5340 SoM** It is very simple and all the pads on the SoM are connected to the board header connectors.
+This board is designed to support and facilitate application development with the **NiCE5340 SoM** <br />
+It is very simple and all the pads on the SoM are connected to the board header connectors. <br />